KingdomStudiosIO/docs/learn/faq.md

 ## ![](https://www.gitbook.com/cdn-cgi/image/width=10,height=10,fit=contain,dpr=2,format=auto/https%3A%2F%2Ffiles.gitbook.com%2Fv0%2Fb%2Fgitbook-28427.appspot.com%2Fo%2Fspaces%252F-MfUam-1n-JpNfAIQQey%252Favatar-1627256148625.png%3Fgeneration%3D1627256148898171%26alt%3Dmedia) JEWEL Token

 ### How do I purchase JEWEL?
-After logging into https://game.defikingdoms.com/ you can purchase JEWEL from the Merchant Matoya, the Trader, at the Marketplace, either with your ONE or with most of Harmony's tokens.
+After logging into https://game.defikingdoms.com/ you can purchase JEWEL at the Marketplace from the Trader, Merchant Matoya, with your ONE or with most of Harmony's other tokens.

 The contract address for JEWEL is: `0x72Cb10C6bfA5624dD07Ef608027E366bd690048F`